-The variance of these predictions can be used as heuristic of the uncertainty 33 of the deep network while making predictions on the test input x.
-This 34 is an estimate of the so-called aleatoric or statistical uncertainty.
-It 35 captures our understanding that the weights w of a trained deep network 36 are inherently uncertain and different training experiments, in particular, 37 different masks r^k will give rise to different weights.
-The variance across 38 a few sampled masks thus indicates how uncertain the model is about 39 its predictions.
-Dropout is a neat and cheap trick for this purpose; it is 40 quite commonly used in this fashion in medical applications where it 41 is important to not only predict the outcome but also characterize the 42 uncertainty of this prediction.
+The variance of these predictions can be used as heuristic of the uncertainty are inherently uncertain and different training experiments, in particular, different masks $r^k$ will give rise to different weights.
+The variance across a few sampled masks thus indicates how uncertain the model is about its predictions.
+Dropout is a neat and cheap trick for this purpose; it is quite commonly used in this fashion in medical applications where it is important to not only predict the outcome but also characterize the uncertainty of this prediction.
 We will see more powerful ways to compute aleatoric uncertainty in Module 4.